bitcrushr/chatmud/README.md

   {coming soon} /help -> display this
 ```

-THIS PROJECT REQUIRES THE 'requests' AND 'pathlib'  LIBRARIES
+THIS PROJECT REQUIRES THE 'requests' AND 'pathlib'  LIBRARIES.
-\nTo install this library, run:
+To install these libraries, run:
 ```
   pip install requests
 ```